dovydasgulbinas/dovydasgulbinas.github.io/articles/2018-07-21-allow-your-developers-to-deploy-to-production.md

----
-layout: post
-comments: true
-title: Allow  Developers To Deploy Straight To Production
+Allow  Developers To Deploy Straight To Production
-date: 2018-07-21 18:04:39
-date_updated:
-categories:
-  - devops
-  - rant
----

 In times when _continous integration_ is a new fad there still exists legacy systems which are not suitable for this flexible way of applying changes.
 This